 The State of Hawai'i Department of Health Administrative Rules, Title 11 Chapter 157 and 164.2 requires all students to meet its health requirements prior to attendance at any post-secondary institution in the State of Hawaii.
 Certificate of TB (Tuberculosis) Examination, and Immunization documentation for Measles, Mumps and Rubella (MMR), Varicella (chickenpox), effective Fall 2020, and Tdap (Tetanus-diphtheria-acellular pertussis), effective Fall 2020, are required.
-Health clearances must be signed and stamped by a U.S. licensed Medical Doctor (MD), Doctor of Osteopathy (DO), Advanced Practiced Registered Nurse (APRN), Physician Assistant (PA) or clinic.
-Completed forms should be submitted to the Admissions & Records Office in Hale Alaka'i.
+Health Clearances must be signed and stamped by a U.S. licensed Medical Doctor (MD), Doctor of Osteopathy (DO), Advanced Practiced Registered Nurse (APRN), Physician Assistant (PA) or clinic.
+Completed forms should be uploaded to Med+Proctor, the University of Hawaii's partner in processing immunization verifications.
+Please visit our Health Clearance site for additional information.